leka/moti/README.md

 ####Installing

-The following instructions should work on Mac OS X, Debian, Ubuntu, etc.
+The following instructions should work on Mac OS X, Debian, Ubuntu, etc. (We haven't tested it yet, if you do, contact us!)

 The easiest way is to use Git and make for installing:

 	$ git clone https://github.com/WeAreLeka/moti.git
 	$ cd YOUR/PATH/TO/moti/
-	$ git checkout dev // or master
+	$ git checkout dev # or master for previous versions
 	$ make install

 Basically it just makes symlinks from ./lib to ./Arduino/libraries.
 Make sure you don't already have a library with the same name, it can cause troubles.
+Plus, we may have made some changes to the libraries, so it's better to use our versions.

 ####Updating

-Updating using git
+Updating using git:

 	$ git pull
 	$ make update

+Use update when new libraries are added.

 Uninstalling
 ------------

 ###Linux/Unix based OS

 To remove all the libraries used for the Moti project, simply run:

 	$ git pull
 	$ make uninstall